IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 :AllowedCurationLabels

-A comma separated list of allowed labels (up to 32 characters, spaces allowed) that can be set, via API or UI by users with the permission to publish a dataset.
+A JSON Object containing lists of allowed labels (up to 32 characters, spaces allowed) that can be set, via API or UI by users with the permission to publish a dataset.
+The set of labels allowed for datasets can be selected via the Dataverse collection page (Edit/General Info) or set via API call.
-These should correspond to the states in an organizations curation process and are intended to help users/curators track the progress of a dataset through an externally defined curation process.
+The labels in a set should correspond to the states in an organization's curation process and are intended to help users/curators track the progress of a dataset through an externally defined curation process.
 A dataset may only have one label at a time and if a label is set, it will be removed at publication time.
 This functionality is disabled when this setting is empty/not set.

-Dataverse can now be configured, via the :AllowedCurationLabels setting, to support arbitrary short labels (e.g. "Author contacted", "Privacy Review", "Awaiting paper publication") on draft datasets that indicate the status/state of the dataset with respect to some externally defined curation process.
-Anyone who can publish the dataset (e.g. curators) can set/change/remove labels from the defined set via the user interface or via an API.
-The API also would allow external tools to search for, read and set labels on Datasets, providing an integration mechanism.
-Labels are visible on the Dataset page and in Dataverse collection listings/search results.
-Internally, the labels have no effect, and at publication, any existing label will be removed.
+Each set of labels is identified by a title and a JSON Array of the labels allowed in that set.

-``curl -X PUT -d 'Author contacted, Privacy Review, Awaiting paper publication, Final Approval' http://localhost:8080/api/admin/settings/:AllowedCurationLabels``
+``curl -X PUT -d '{"Standard Process":["Author contacted", "Privacy Review", "Awaiting paper publication", "Final Approval"], "Alternate Process":["State 1","State 2","State 3"]}' http://localhost:8080/api/admin/settings/:AllowedCurationLabels``